Cole Bartiromo: 1999–2001: Sports card trading and pump-and-dump scheme

 Around the time the loan was refinanced, Cole and his father started to become involved in sports cards trading on eBay, working under the screenname "TigerWoods."
 The two performed double-digit-dollar sports card scams on eBay, taking money from (to them) anonymous, faceless collectors.
 Cole's peers were aware of his obsession with sports cards and were annoyed by his boasts of profiting off them; one of his classmates recalled in 2002 that the space of Bartiromos' living room was taken up by sports memorabilia such as signs, pictures, and posters.

 In the fall of 2000, at the age of 16, Bartiromo learned about Tiger Woods cards that came with issues of Sports Illustrated for Kids going up in value.
-He bought several issues, cut out two Tiger Woods cards from them, and made $240,000 off auctioning the cards, which lead him to be interviewed on ESPN's Page 2 series.
+He bought several issues, cut out two Tiger Woods cards from them, and made $240,000 off auctioning the cards, which led him to being interviewed on ESPN's Page 2 series.
 His father, taking $235,000 of it, allowed Cole to open a stock account that started with the other $5,000.

-Using his stock account, Bartiromo ran a pump-and-dump scheme around May 14, 2001 to July 5, 2001.
+Using his stock account, Bartiromo ran a pump-and-dump scheme from May 14, 2001 to July 5, 2001.
 He bought large amounts of penny stocks, for some days close to half of the volume, and spread more than 6,000 messages on message boards falsely hyping up the stocks.
 Fifteen publicly traded companies bought into the messages, and Bartiromo traded millions of shares with them; as a result, their stock prices went down.
 In one night, his stock account went up from $5,000 to $50,000 from the scheme, and the net profit he made totaled more than $91,000.
 While operating the scheme, he was shocked how easy it was to dupe trading companies into fraudulent stock offers on the web.